spacelift-io/user-documentation/docs/product/privacy.md

 When you visit our and use our services, you trust us with your personal information.
 We take your privacy very seriously.
 In this privacy notice, we describe our privacy policy.
 We seek to explain to you in the clearest way possible what information we collect, how we use it and what rights you have in relation to it.
 We hope you take some time to read through it carefully, as it is important.
 If there are any terms in this privacy policy that you do not agree with, please discontinue use of our and our services.

-This privacy policy applies to all information collected through our and/or any related services, sales, marketing or events (we refer to them collectively in this privacy policy as the "Sites").&#x20;
+This privacy policy applies to all information collected through our and/or any related services, sales, marketing or events (we refer to them collectively in this privacy policy as the "Sites").

 Please read this privacy policy carefully as it will help you make informed decisions about sharing your personal information with us.

 ## **1. What information do we collect?**

-### **Personal information you disclose to us**&#x20;
+### **Personal information you disclose to us**

-We collect personal information that you voluntarily provide to us when registering at the expressing an interest in obtaining information about us or our products and services, when participating in activities on the or otherwise contacting us.&#x20;
+We collect personal information that you voluntarily provide to us when registering at the expressing an interest in obtaining information about us or our products and services, when participating in activities on the or otherwise contacting us.

 The personal information that we collect depends on the context of your interactions with us and the site, the choices you make and the products and features you use.
 The personal information we collect can include the following: